 Development

-Age-specific guidance for healthy ego development and habit formation from infancy to adolescence.
+Age-specific guidance for healthy identity development and habit formation from infancy to adolescence.

 The Foundation of Healthy Development

 Development isn't just about milestones.
 It's about creating the conditions where your child can grow into their fullest potential.
-This section provides age-specific guidance for two critical areas: ego development and habit formation.
+This section provides age-specific guidance for two areas — identity development and habit formation.
+Start with your child's current age and focus on one area at a time.

 Building a strong sense of self, emotional regulation, and the ability to navigate relationships and challenges with confidence.